 Fire Drills will be carried out within the first 2 weeks of each new academic year (to remind the existing students of the evacuation procedure) and to familiarise new students of the evacuation procedure as soon as possible.
-The Fire Drill will be repeated in the second and third terms of each academic year.
+The Fire Drill will be repeated in the second and third terms of each academic year and more regularly, every half-term, at the discretion of the designated Fire Officers.